litespeedtech/lscache_wp/litespeed-cache/readme.txt

 If all of that sounds complicated, no need to worry.
 LiteSpeed Cache for WordPress works right out of the box with default settings that are appropriate for most sites.
 And if you do need help, we're just [a forum post](https://wordpress.org/support/plugin/litespeed-cache/) away.

 LSCWP supports WordPress Multisite and is compatible with most popular plugins, including WooCommerce, bbPress, and Yoast SEO.
 Scroll down for a complete list.

+* NEW - LSCWP now includes additional optimization features, including Database Optimization, Minification and Combination of CSS and JS files, and HTTP/2 push! *

 Want to know more about caching in general, and LiteSpeed caching in particular?
 See [our Caching 101 blog series](https://blog.litespeedtech.com/tag/caching-101/).